Your Privacy

 1 Comments

-Mason posted about 2 months ago Answer
+Mason posted 5 months ago Answer

 Yes, Alchemy has some great features in this area.
 Alchemy supports the creation of data-driven-tests.
 You can parameterize the inputs to your form, and it is pretty easy and intuitive to do.
 There are several different data sources you can create: CSV, Synthetic, or Static.
 It is a lot to write about here.
 I would suggest watching the YouTube video series for Data-Driven Testing in Alchemy: